DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 - Git installation
 - First-time Git setup

+4. There are a series of steps, described below, using heroku; you may have to repeat some of them.
+For convenience, they are in the file "herokuCommands" in this repository.
+Note that "heroku create" will generate a unique name for your app that is required in the later commands, so replace <your-app-here> with that name.

-4. After installation, open your terminal or CMD window and type
+After installation, open your terminal or CMD window and type

         heroku login